MuNuChapterHKN/SurveyKN/Tutorial/tutorial.md

 ### Areas
 Using SurveyKN we can generate individual reports for each area.
 To let SurveyKN know which areas there are, we use the `Areas` field in the config file.

+*Note: There must be at least one area for the program to work.*

 ### Document Configuration
 Our config file also lets us customize various aspects of the reports.
 You can change the title, date and disclaimer of the reports and customize all of the fonts, sizes and properties of different parts of the report.